Kteferra22/many-voices-public/README.md

 # Many Voices

-Many Voices is an interactive reflection experience designed to guide users through emotional and spiritual reflection using journaling prompts, scripture, and global awareness.
+Many Voices is an interactive reflection experience designed to guide users through emotional and spiritual reflection using journaling prompts, scripture, and thoughtful responses.

 Rather than replacing reflection with automated AI answers, the system is designed to **slow the user down and guide meaningful personal reflection**.

-The project explores how technology can support thoughtful introspection while still providing helpful context through scripture and global awareness.
+The project explores how technology can support thoughtful introspection while integrating biblical wisdom and reflective prompts.

 ---